+To address the research question and the knowledge gap on blockchain ecosystems, we study a real case that emerged in the Italian banking sector: the Spunta Banca project.
 The research is based on an exploratory case study.
-The case of the ABILabChain was selected because of several reasons.
+The case was selected because of several reasons.
 First, is one of the few blockchain platforms developed by companies in which the control of the platform is shared by the participants and not centralized in the hands of a platform provider.
-Second, from secondary sources, it appears as one of the few projects of this kind that reached an operative maturity level and generated attention and discussion both on a national and international level.
-Spunta Banca was a project that aimed to streamline interbank reconciliation and led to the creation of ABILabChain, an industry platform built on a private permissioned DLTbased (for simplicity we use "blockchain" to refer to the technology used).
+Second, from secondary sources, it appears as one of the few projects that reached an operative maturity level and generated attention and discussion both on a national and international level.
+Spunta Banca is a private permissioned DLT-based (for simplicity we use "blockchain" to refer to the technology used) project for interbank reconciliation.
 A consortium consisting of ABI Lab, SIA, providing the network infrastructure, NTT DATA, handling technical elements such as design and end-to-end support, and R3, providing Corda Platform together with 18 Italian banks/banking groups, participated in the development testing phases, delivering an industry-wide transformation.
-The project activities, coordinated by ABI Lab, involved a community of more than 150 representatives from the pilot banks and more than 80 people from the development team (Stasi & Attanasio 2021).
+The project activities, coordinated by ABI Lab, involved a community of more than 150 representatives from the pilot banks and more than 80 people from the development team (Stasi and Attanasio, 2021).
+The initiative began by addressing the streamlining of interbank reconciliation, which checks the correspondence of two separate banks' operations, such as transactions between their clients.
+The method enables the management of pending transactions as well as the reconciliation of flows and transactions that create entries in mutual accounts in Italy.